canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 ### 3. The ability to accept payment from a credit card using a payment system or via PayPal

-If you have never accepted payment via a credit card or via PayPal, learn about how to get set up to:
+If you have never accepted payment via a credit card or via PayPal, learn about how to get set up to either:

-- accept credit cards using a payment system *add a link to some info about this - is there an open source option?* or
+- accept credit cards using a payment system *add a link to some info about this - is there an open source option?*
 - accept payment via PayPal [get set up to accept payment via PayPal](https://www.paypal.com/ca/business/get-paid?kid=p42863580764&gclid=Cj0KCQiAyoeCBhCTARIsAOfpKxhGE1kaeCjl6C4w_xMLIHHGw-EWc9FgPpFUvZXgjFzH81ptH4MTBEgaAoYHEALw_wcB&gclsrc=aw.ds).

 Note that simply having a credit card does not mean you are able to accept payment by credit card.